kuruvamunirangadu/miyraa/docs/PII_AND_SAFETY_GUIDE.md

 - **Safety Risk Scoring**: Convert binary predictions to 0-1 risk index
 - **Adaptive Thresholds**: Context-aware safety filtering

+**Default Service Behavior**: The production API always runs PII scrubbing before inference, logs only hashed identifiers and text lengths, and removes raw or sanitized text fields from responses.
+When Presidio is unavailable the system automatically falls back to the hardened regex scrubber.

 ### Architecture

 ```